Seeing Stars: Free Tickets to Studio Tapings

 Burbank, CA. / (818) 840-3537

-When most people come to NBC Studios, it's not to take the studio tour, but because they want to be a member of the studio audience of "The Tonight Show", now starring Conan O'Brien.
+When most people come to NBC Studios, it's not to take the studio tour, but because they want to be a member of the studio audience of "The Tonight Show", starring Jay Leno.

-( Not long ago, of course, that was "The Tonight Show starring Jay Leno".
-And before that, Johnny Carson, Jack Paar and Steve Allen were hosts.
-The Tonight Show is the longest-running network entertainment program, having originally debuted in 1954. )
+Not that long ago, of course, that was "The Tonight Show starring Johnny Carson".
+And before that, Jack Paar and Steve Allen were hosts.
+The Tonight Show is the longest-running network entertainment program, having originally debuted in 1954.

 You also have the opportunity to watch all of the behind-the-scenes action at the studio, without commercials or editing.
 (Admit it, haven't you ever wondered what goes really goes on when they cut away for a commercial?
 Why was the audience laughing when they returned from that break?
 What did Robin Williams really say when the censor bleeped him?)